-These activities include all indoor classroom learning and outdoor learning programs such as Physical Education, Athletics Day, Assembly, Special Events (ANZAC Day Service, Book Week Parade, Under 8's Day etc) and/or Intra-school Sport.
+These activities include all indoor classroom learning and outdoor learning programs such as physical education, athletics day, assembly, special events (ANZAC Day service, book week parade, under 8's day, intra-school and inter-school sport).

 Any misconduct of a student must be referred to and managed by the teacher in charge of student at that point in time.
 The following diagram outlines the process that occurs to support children to manage their minor misconduct should it occur within a classroom setting: